-A quick weekend getaway can be a restorative stopgap when a weeks-long summer vacation feels too far away.
+A quick weekend getaway can be a restorative stopgap when a weeks-long vacation feels too far away — or when a global pandemic makes planning a farther-flung trip too complicated.
 It’s a (hopefully) low-key and low-stakes endeavor, and you want your luggage to be the same way.
 A weekend travel bag can be anything, really, whether it’s an extra-large tote or a rolling suitcase.
 As long as it’s compact and convenient enough for you to grab and get on your way, it’ll work.
-But we were curious about what globe-trotters who travel for a living carry when they’re weekending, so we reached out to 18 of them about their favorites.
-Below, the 20 best weekend travel bags, including duffels, totes, and backpacks, according to our panel of perpetual travelers.
+But we were curious about what folks who travel for a living carry when they’re weekending, so we reached out to more than 20 frequent travelers about their preferred bags to pack for a weekend escape.
+Read on for their 21 favorites, which include duffels, totes, and backpacks.

 Best weekend travel bags

 If you prefer a simple tote for weekend trips, gallery manager Zachary Wampler and Strategist editor Alexis Swerdloff recommend this one from Baggu.
 “I have owned a couple of duffel bags in my life, but my go-to for the past few years has been this bag, which can take a beating without consequences,” says Wampler.
 He personally discovered this by “repeatedly squeezing and shoving the bag with gusto into tiny overhead bins and cluttered car trunks.”
-Wampler (who carries the tote in black) adds that it’s not only reasonably priced, but still holds up after years of heavy use.
-Swerdloff, who uses it in this cheerful cornflower-blue striped pattern, agrees that it’s quite versatile, saying she’s used it on various trips, whether she’s traveling by plane, train, or car.
-Plus, “I can really just stuff so much in,” she adds, noting that the bag can hold things for her toddler in addition to her own.
-She also loves that it’s “so happy looking — it makes the idea of schlepping around a thousand diapers, various toys, books, and, of course, a zillion tiny pants and shirts a little less daunting.”
+Wampler, who has the bag in black, adds that it’s not only reasonably priced but still holds up after years of heavy use.
+Swerdloff agrees that it’s quite versatile, saying she’s used it on various trips, whether she’s traveling by plane, train, or car.
+Plus, “I can really just stuff so much in,” she adds, noting that the bag can hold things for her toddler in addition to her own belongings.
+“It makes schlepping around a thousand diapers, various toys, books, and, of course, a zillion tiny pants and shirts a little less daunting,” she promises.

 For an even more structured bag, real-estate agent and Strategist contributor Robert Khederian recommends this handsome one made of cotton canvas with leather accents.
 He likes that it comes in a different silhouette than your average duffel, calling the bag “roomy without being cumbersome,” and “classic yet distinctive” enough that it will stand out from other bags if you’re traveling with a group.
 Yolanda Edwards, founder of YOLO Journal travel magazine, also loves the Paravel, noting that her cherry-red version always gets tons of compliments.
 A bonus: You can monogram it for an extra fee, which starts at $20.